 }

-tells nvcc that it’s a kernel—code meant to run on the GPU.
+Marking a function with __global__ tells nvcc that itâs a kernelâcode meant to run on the GPU.
 Inside the kernel, you simply write the instructions you want the GPU to execute.

 Launching Work on the GPU

-.
-For now, let’s keep it simple and just pass “1” inside the brackets.
-We’ll dive deeper in a moment to see why this syntax is important and how it controls the execution of your GPU code.
+To tell the GPU to execute these kernel, we simply call the kernel by its name, using the special CUDA launch syntax <<< , >>>.
+For now, letâs keep it simple and just pass â1â inside the brackets.
+Weâll dive deeper in a moment to see why this syntax is important and how it controls the execution of your GPU code.

 #include <iostream>